armandocomellas1/detail-pop-window/README.md

 **This is an example of how you may give instructions on setting up your project locally.**

-This is about how to maniplate DOM using js and making the hamburger menu interactively with the user.
+This is about how to maniplate DOM using js and fill automatically the container of the projects in my work section and also pop up window filled automatically with js.

 # Project link live version
 https://armandocomellas1.github.io/Desktop-version/